Ask Dr. Dairy: What’s the Difference Between Full-Fat and Low-Fat Dairy?

 In addition, emerging research shows that fat-containing dairy foods may have a different effect on cardiovascular health than other food sources of saturated fat.
 In addition, observational evidence over the last ten years or so indicates that saturated fat may not be directly associated with cardiovascular disease risk.
 The results are fascinating, but we need more research to help us fully understand these relationships.

-Check out this science brief for more information about whole milk dairy foods and health.
+Check out this science brief for more information about full-fat dairy foods and health.